isaiasmatewos/texpand-site/docs/backup-and-sync.md

 ### How to backup phrases

-To backup phrases go to: *Open Texpand → Menu (⠇) → Settings → Import & Export* and tap "Export" this will open a file browser, navigate to the desired location and tap "Save".
+To backup phrases go to: *Open Texpand → Menu (⠇) → Settings → Import & Export* and tap "Export phrases" this will open a file browser, navigate to the desired location and tap "Save".

 Texpand generates a file name that contains date and time of the backup, you can change the filename if you wish to.

 > You can save your backup in any cloud storage service that is accessible via the file browser.

+#### Export as CSV

+Texpand supports exporting your phrases in CSV, this format is compatible with other text expansion applications and can easily be edited using spreadsheet applications such as Excel or Google Sheets.

+To export your phrases as CSV: *Open Texpand → Menu (⠇) → Settings → Import & Export* and tap "Export phrases as CSV" this will open a file browser, navigate to the desired location and tap "Save".

 ### How to restore backups

-To restore backups go to: *Open Texpand → Menu (⠇) → Settings → Import & Export* and tap "Import" this will open a file browser, find the Texpand backup file and tap it.
+To restore backups go to: *Open Texpand → Menu (⠇) → Settings → Import & Export* and tap "Import phrases" this will open a file browser, find the Texpand backup file and tap it.

+> Texpand 2.0.3 or later can import phrases from CSV file.

 > If the "Update duplicates" option is checked, Texpand will update the contents of conflicting shortcuts from the selected backup file, e.g if you have a shortcut *nm* with phrase *John Smith* within Texpand and the backup file has the same shortcut with phrase *John Appleseed*, the shortcut *nm* within Texpand will be updated with *John Appleseed*.